Issuin icon

 Evaluate transactions with predefined conditions and outcomes.

 Use transaction rules to decide if a transaction must be allowed or declined using predefined conditions and outcomes.
 Aside from payments, transaction rules can be applied to other activities of the user, such as ATM withdrawals.
-We recommend that you use transaction rules if you want to make decisions based on transaction data and static conditions, such as a fixed list of countries from which transactions must not be allowed.
+We recommend that you use transaction rules if you want to make decisions based on transaction data and static conditions, such as a fixed list of countries/regions from which transactions must not be allowed.

 How it works